SeatGuru shut down after 24 years. This is the site quietly replacing it.

 Which alternative should you use?

-For most travellers, SeatMap.app is the most complete replacement for the core SeatGuru use case: looking up a seat map and knowing which seats to pick.
-It combines detailed seat maps with modern design and seat recommendations — much of what SeatGuru did well, rebuilt for today's web.
+For most travellers, SeatMap.app is the closest fit for the core SeatGuru use case: look up the seat map, understand which seats to pick, and book with confidence.
+It combines detailed seat maps with editorial seat notes and a recommendation layer — much of what SeatGuru did well, rebuilt without the five-year-old data problem.

 The bottom line